 When loot boxes are done correctly, customers have positive gaming experiences and feel their money was well-spent.
 When done incorrectly, customers have negative gaming experiences and may feel cheated.

-As loot box systems are studied more, publishers and gaming companies may be able to find ways to keep the lucrative monetization method without alienating large fanbases.
+As loot box systems are studied more, video game publishers and gaming studios may be able to find ways to keep the lucrative monetization method without alienating large fanbases.
 Until then, it’s up to the players to decide if the payoff of contributing to a video game’s loot system is worth it.